This chapter covers the following topics:

 Support synchronous interaction pattern for both SOAP-based and REST-based web services

-Note: In this release, only PL/SQL APIs and Concurrent Programs can be exposed as both SOAP and REST services.
+Note: In this release, only PL/SQL APIs, Concurrent Programs, and Business Service Objects can be exposed as both SOAP and REST services.
 Java Bean Services, Application Module Services, Open Interface Tables, and Open Interface Views can be exposed as REST services only.

 Support multiple authentication types for inbound service requests in securing web service content